Article

 How it works

-The ICE framework is one of the most popular prioritization strategies.
+The ICE framework is a simpler, faster alternative to RICE.
 It assesses features based on three factors: Impact, Confidence, and Ease.

 The ICE score is calculated as: ICE Score=Impact×Confidence×Ease